TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Books
 *   Investigations

-*   Is Anti-Trump Message Enough to Carry Dems in 2018?
 *   Do Democrats Stand to Gain From Redrawn Pa.
 Maps?
-*   Sen. Johnson: Evidence of Corruption at Highest Levels of FBI
+*   White House to Release Immigration Framework
+*   McCarthy, Nielsen and Chao Sell "America First" at Davos
+*   Is Anti-Trump Message Enough to Carry Dems in 2018?
 *   Democrats Split on Deal Ending Shutdown Fight
-*   Trump Campaign Ad Calls Dems "Complicit" in Officers' Deaths
 *   Presidential Job Approval
 *   Cartoons of the Week